 - Cradle, bassinet, or crib: If you choose to have your baby sleep in your room at night, a cradle or bassinet is a nice option for the first few months.
 When the baby gets bigger, you will need to get a crib.
 When choosing a crib, make sure it meets the latest safety standards and that there are no more than 2 3/8 inches between the slats.
+If you are short on space, some pack-n-plays come outfitted with a changing table, bassinet and play area all in one.

 - Crib mattress: Unfortunately, most cribs do not come with mattresses so you will need to purchase one.
 Pick out a mattress that has good back support, is not too soft, and meets all the fire-retardant regulations.
 Make sure that it fits securely in the crib and that there is no space around the mattress that the baby can get a limb or head stuck.